PhD Program

 Once the list is completed, the examiner sends an email communicating approval of the list to the Graduate Advisor and the Graduate Program Assistant.
 The document containing the list should include the total number of items, broken down into counts of complete books (including dissertations), book chapters, and journal articles.

 Many field examiners choose to meet regularly with the student as they read through the items on the finalized and approved reading list for that field.
-This should be treated as a directed reading course (typically ASIA 580), for which the student is officially registered.
+This should be treated as a directed reading course (typically ASIA_V 580), for which the student is officially registered.
 In this way both the student and examiner can receive credit for the work done in preparing for the field.

 Field examiners should advise the Graduate Program Assistant when the student has completed the readings and is planning to begin writing the essay or syllabus.